Skip to main content

 What public court records show

-Public federal court records list American Red Cross as an employer in 14 employment matters between 2002 and 2024.
+Public federal court records list American Red Cross as an employer in 10 distinct federal employment cases between 2002 and 2024.

-Of the 11 matters with a recorded outcome, the most common were: 5 were dismissed, 3 ended in a ruling for the employer, 1 ended in a ruling for the worker, and 1 had a mixed result.
+Of the 8 trusted published opinions analyzed, the most common outcomes were: 2 ended in a ruling for the employer, 2 were dismissed, 2 had a mixed result, and 1 ended in a ruling for the worker.

-Cases were filed across 6 states, most often in PA.
+Cases were filed across 5 states, most often in NC.

 These figures summarize publicly available U.S. federal court records only.
 Most workplace disputes are resolved privately and never appear in litigation.
 A case outcome reflects many factors and is not a finding that any employer violated the law.